-Sao Tome e Principe was both uninhabited prior to colonisation by the Portuguese.
+Sao Tome e Principe was both uninhabited prior to colonization by the Portuguese.
 Since then, much of the landscape has remained unchanged or, where former plantations once stood, reclaimed by the rainforests.
 The islands are covered by lush rainforests and with a small population and very few tourists, it remains a veritable tropical paradise.At sea level, the climate is tropical—hot and humid with average yearly temperatures of about 27 °C (80.6 °F) and little daily variation.
-The equator lies immediately south of São Tomé Island, passing through an islet named Ilhéu das Rolas..
+The equator lies immediately south of São Tomé Island, passing through an islet named Ilhéu das Rolas.

 The interior of Sao Tome island contains Obo National Park, Pico de Sao Tome, trek to a secluded waterfall, the Boca do Inferno (Mouth of Hell) blowhole in an impressive show for visitors.
-The isolated beaches on Principe are both breathtakingly beautiful and romantic.Just offshore are coral reefs with a large diversity of sea life Diving and snorkelling are the ideal ways to explore the underwater side of this paradise, during which you can come face-to-face with dolphins, large green turtles, and a wide array of colourful fish.
+The isolated beaches on Principe are both breathtakingly beautiful and romantic.Just offshore are coral reefs with a large diversity of sea life Diving and snorkeling are the ideal ways to explore the underwater side of this paradise, during which you can come face-to-face with dolphins, large green turtles, and a wide array of colorful fish.
 Experienced and daring divers can even explore underwater caves.

 Fort São Sebastião is absolutely beautiful at night. centuries-old buildings slowly being overgrown by rainforest to lovingly refurbished ones operating as bed-and-breakfasts.
 Monte Café has a new coffee museum set and, since it is in the mountains, is cool and inviting.
-The Sao Tome market is, like many in the region, a bustling, colourful experience while photographers will love city’s quaint colonial-style architecture.
+The Sao Tome market is, like many in the region, a bustling, colorful experience while photographers will love city’s quaint colonial-style architecture.